 Do we plan our lives even with free will?

 Even though we decide and settle (e.g. predetermine) what we want to achieve in our incarnation, we still have free will.
 As a soul in a human body, we decide how we proceed in each of our lives.
-On Earth, there are many opportunities to choose from as well as what we have planned.
+On Earth, there are many opportunities to choose, as well as what we have planned.

 Many people come to see me for regressions to discover their life purpose.
 Unfortunately, most find that they are off track with their life plan.
 Further, some are disappointed to discover they’ve failed to reach the same objective in several lifetimes.